doctor-phil/network/README.md

 add_vertex(digraph, c);
 ```
 #### Adding Arcs
 To add arcs between vertices, both vertices must exist in the DiGraph structure.
-The `add_arc()` function will create an arc in the DiGraph between the two vertices with the specified weight.
+The `add_arc()` function will create an arc in the DiGraph between two vertices with a specified weight.
 An exmaple can be found below.
 ```
 add_arc(digraph, a, b, 4.005);
 add_arc(digraph, a, c, 253);